AvolitesLtd/TitanManual/docs/system-settings/external-displays.md

 You can use touch screens, we advise using Windows Touch compatible monitors to avoid driver issues.

-Obviously for Titan Mobile and Titan Go you can connect whichever external displays your computer will support.
+For Titan PC Suite (Titan Mobile, Titan Go, Titan Simulator) you can connect whichever external displays your computer will support.

 An external display is disabled by default and will show a \'disabled\'